systematic-magic/AgingPubMed/research_papers_word_doc.rst

 2. Grammar
 ----------

 2.1.
-Review grammar errors presented by grammar checker and correct where necessary.
+Check for grammar errors presented by grammar checker.

  - These are indicated by with blue, double underlining.